andreimontchik/public/solana/data/630/notes.md

 ```

 ## Stats for Raydium only
 arb.2024-06-26T210702 - 161 rows total.
 Almost same as with the 0.5 and 0.2 min_base_token_balance.
-More than two times less that with min_base_token_balance = 0.01, but the total margin is better.
+Number of arbs is almost two times less that with min_base_token_balance = 0.01, but the total margin is better.

 | Min SOL | Qty Arbs | Quote Token Margin |
 |---------|--------|--------------------|